-In addition there will be books to buy from SPEAKING TREE BOOKSHOP, yoga, Tai Chi, drumming, singing bowls and gongs, and interactive workshops throughout the five days, as well as the opportunity to book therapies and treatments.
+In addition there will be books to buy from SPEAKING TREE BOOKSHOP, yoga, Tai Chi, West African dancing, singing bowls and gongs, and interactive workshops throughout the five days, as well as the opportunity to book therapies and treatments.
 There will be a series of evening performances by the artists involved.
 A full programme and timings will be published very soon.

 You can take part in as many of the activities as you want - or simply soak up the peaceful atmosphere of Gaunts House and the Dorset countryside.